MaliosDark/wifi-3d-fusion/README.md

 ## 🛠️ WiFi Adapter, Driver, and Monitor Mode Setup (RTL8812AU Example)

 ### Supported Adapters

-For robust WiFi sensing, we recommend using a USB adapter based on the **Realtek RTL8812AU** chipset.
-This adapter supports both 2.4 GHz and 5 GHz bands, monitor mode, and packet injection.
-It is widely used for WiFi security research and is compatible with Linux distributions such as Ubuntu, Kali, and Parrot.
+This project was developed using a **dual-band USB WiFi adapter with the Realtek RTL8812AU chipset**, which supports both 2.4 GHz and 5 GHz bands, monitor mode, and packet injection.
+This adapter is widely used for WiFi security research and is compatible with Linux distributions such as Ubuntu, Kali, and Parrot.
+Other Nexmon-compatible adapters or ESP32 with CSI firmware are also supported.

 ### Driver Installation (RTL8812AU)